Industry Professionals Greet Legislators for Display of Homes on the National Mall in Washington, D.C.

 - 2×4 or 2×6 flooring

-MHI, the national association for factory-built housing, paved the way for each of the new manufactured homes on the National Mall.
+MHI, the national association for factory-built housing, paved the way for each of the new manufactured homes to be placed on the National Mall at the Innovative Housing Showcase.
 Each of the homes required permitting, and clearance from HUD as well as the National Park Service.

 In addition, each of the homes on the mall already has been purchased and will be routed to land-lease communities in surrounding states.